athento/athento-nx-csv-import-scheduler/README.md

 Restart your nuxeo server and enjoy.

 #Release notes
-1.0 - contributes a lifecycle-state "processed" for File documents using transition from "project" to "processed" to avoid duplicate processing.
+- 1.0 - contributes a lifecycle-state "processed" for File documents using transition from "project" to "processed" to avoid duplicate processing.
-2.0 - changes avoid duplicates policy.
+- 2.0 - changes avoid duplicates policy.
 Now moves documents from src folder to processing subfolder and, when processed, to processed subfolder.
+- 3.0 - waits for every CSV import to complete after moving to the next

 #To Do
 - [done] Extend automation chain to move processed files to a diferent folder to avoid reprocessing.
+- [done] Wait for every thread to finish after starting next import.